 #LoveCoats project kicks off on World Refugee Day to empower refugee girls through fashion and design

-NRS International partners with renowned British fashion designer Helen Storey to empower Syrian girls living in Za’atari refugee camp in the spirit of the UAE Year of Giving
+NRS Relief partners with renowned British fashion designer Helen Storey to empower Syrian girls living in Za’atari refugee camp in the spirit of the UAE Year of Giving

-To mark this year’s World Refugee Day, our parent company NRS International and award-winning social artist, designer and researcher at London College of Fashion, UAL, Professor Helen Storey, are launching the ‘#LoveCoats’ project to empower the TIGER Girls of Za’atari refugee camp in Jordan.
+To mark this year’s World Refugee Day, NRS Relief and award-winning social artist, designer and researcher at London College of Fashion, UAL, Professor Helen Storey, are launching the ‘#LoveCoats’ project to empower the TIGER Girls of Za’atari refugee camp in Jordan.

 Thermal refugee blankets transformed into high fashion

-As part of the UAE Year of Giving, NRS International donated 1,000 meters of thermal blanketing material to Professor Storey.
-The durable material meets UN Refugee Agency (UNHCR) specifications, and in 2016 NRS International sold 3.9 million of these blankets to leading aid agencies worldwide.
+As part of the UAE Year of Giving, NRS Relief donated 1,000 meters of thermal blanketing material to Professor Storey.
+The durable material meets UN Refugee Agency (UNHCR) specifications, and in 2016 NRS Relief sold 3.9 million of these blankets to leading aid agencies worldwide.

 The #LoveCoats concept was created in conversation with the TIGER Girls and given life in Dubai during the annual DIHAD summit (Dubai International Humanitarian Aid & Development Conference & Exhibition) in March, under the auspices of H.H.
 Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President, Prime Minister of United Arab Emirates, Ruler of Dubai.